HamidFaraji/antd-mobile-customizer/README.md

 ## Add to your projects
 1. Create a folder named `theme` or whatever you want.
+2. Copy all of `src` directory files of this repo in this you `theme`.
-2. Change all of `antd-mobile` imports to this folder. for example
+3. Change all of `antd-mobile` imports to this folder. for example

 ```javascript
 import { Button } from 'antd-mobile';